 Many people are uncomfortable with organized religion and prefer experiencing spirituality and living good lives on their own.
 The truth is, we need both.

 Spiritual experiences and service to others throughout each week is foundational to a relationship with God.
 But some of God’s commandments, such as getting baptized and taking the sacrament instituted by Jesus Christ, require priesthood authority from God.
 The Church of Jesus Christ of Latter-day Saints provides the structure and priesthood authority necessary to fulfill those commandments.
-It also provides a loving and supportive environment where you can work on becoming a better person and hearing insights you may not have found while studying God’s word on your own.
+It also provides a loving and supportive environment where you can work on becoming a better person and hear insights you may not have found while studying God’s word on your own.
 Another benefit of organized religion is the way it encourages and promotes opportunities for service.

 General conference is a worldwide gathering of believers.
 Twice a year, we spend a weekend listening to the Lord’s prophets, apostles, and other leaders of The Church of Jesus Christ of Latter-day Saints share God’s message for our day.
 Thousands of people participate in person in Salt Lake City, Utah, USA, while millions more watch remotely or study the messages on their own at a later date.